-The National Association of Conservation Districts (NACD) is the nonprofit organization that represents America’s 3,000 conservation districts and the 17,000 men and women who serve on their governing boards.
+The National Association of Conservation Districts (NACD) is the 501(c)(3) nonprofit organization that represents America’s 3,000 conservation districts and the 17,000 individuals who serve on their governing boards.
 Conservation districts are local units of government established under state law to carry out natural resource management programs at the local level.
 Districts work with millions of cooperating landowners and operators to help them manage and protect land and water resources on private and public lands in the United States.

 NACD’s mission is to promote responsible management and conservation of natural resources on all lands by representing locally-led conservation districts and their associations through grassroots advocacy, education and partnerships.

 The association was founded on the philosophy that conservation decisions should be made at the local level with technical and funding assistance from federal, state and local governments and the private sector.
 As the national voice for all conservation districts, NACD supports voluntary, incentive-driven natural resource conservation programs that benefit all citizens.

 NACD maintains relationships with organizations and government agencies; publishes information about districts; works with leaders in agriculture, conservation, environment, education, industry and other fields; and provides services to its districts.
 The association’s programs and activities aim to advance conservation led by local districts and the millions of cooperating landowners and land managers they serve.

 Learn more about NACD’s Diversity, Equity and Inclusion (DEI) work on the NACD DEI webpage.